 “No matter your race, gender, or any [other factors], you’re hired based on you as a human.
 By being yourself you make a fit no matter where you’re placed.”

 Hilton is an exceptional example of a deeply engrained mindset of maximizing human potential, from organizational programs to leadership behaviors.
-Hilton shared with us this statement to show what’s possible around employee development, one of the main reasons people love working there:
+Hilton shared with us this statement to show what’s possible around employee development, which is one of the main reasons people love working there:

 “All Team Members deserve a great career, a great leader, and a development path that enables them to thrive personally and professionally ...
 Our focus on developing great careers For All recognizes that each of our team members has unique goals.